macrocosm-os/organic-scoring/README.md

 - (Optional) `_log_results`: Log the results.
 - (Optional) `_priority_fn`: Priority value for organic handles.
 - (Optional) `_blacklist_fn`: Blacklist for organic handles.

-### Example Usage
-1. Create a subclass of OrganicScoringBase.
-2. Implement the required methods.
-3. Create an instance of the subclass.
-4. Call the `start` method to start the organic scoring task.
-5. Call the `stop` method to stop the organic scoring task.
-6. Call the `increment_step` method to increment the step counter if the trigger is set to "steps".

 ```python
 from organic_scoring import OrganicScoringBase